crashoverride777/swifty-music/README.md

 - To add more audio players

-1) Add the names of the files to the "URL" struct
+1) Add the names of the files to the "PlayerURL" enum

 2) Create more avAudioPlayer properties